-We created the nation’s largest and most comprehensive broadband adoption program because we believe every household in America should have access to the Internet.
+We created the nation’s largest and most comprehensive high-speed Internet adoption program because we believe every household in America should have access to the Internet.

 About 30 percent of Americans — many of whom live near or below the poverty line — remain on the wrong side of the digital divide.
-Without digital literacy, home broadband access or a computer, these families face profound disadvantages.
-That’s why Comcast launched Internet Essentials, a program that provides low-cost broadband service for $9.95 a month; the option to purchase a full-service, Internet-ready computer for under $150; and multiple options for digital literacy training in print, online and in person.
+Without digital literacy, home high-speed Internet access, or a computer, these families face profound disadvantages.
+That’s why Comcast launched Internet Essentials, a program that provides low-cost high-speed Internet service for $9.95 a month; the option to purchase a full-service, Internet-ready computer for under $150; and multiple options for digital literacy training in print, online, and in person.
 The program is available to families in our service area with children who are eligible for the National School Lunch Program, as well as public housing and HUD-assisted residents.
 Plus, we are conducting Internet Essentials pilot programs for low-income senior citizens in Boston, Palm Beach County, Philadelphia, San Francisco, and Seattle and low-income community college students in Illinois and Colorado.
-In less than five years, more than 450,000 families, or 1.8 million low-income Americans, have been connected to the power of the Internet at home through Internet Essentials.
-We’ve sold nearly 38,000 low-cost computers, and, with our community partners, we have provided support for free digital literacy training for more than 3.1 million people.
+In less than five years, more than 600,000 families, or 2.4 million low-income Americans, have been connected to the power of the Internet at home through Internet Essentials.

 Comcast Digital Connectors

 Young people in about 30 cities across the country are participating in this intensive technology program, learning advanced digital skills and becoming leaders in their communities.